Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 When finished with the folds…

-Cover the bowl and continue the bulk rise, untouched at 75-78 F for about for 2-3 hours.
-The dough is ready when it has almost doubled in size.
-Cover the bowl with lightly oiled wrap and chill overnight.
+Cover the bowl with lightly oiled plastic wrap, and continue to bulk rise, untouched at 75-78 F for about 2-3 hours.
+The dough is ready when it’s puffy, airy, and almost doubled in size.
+Chill overnight.

-The following morning, you’re going to shape the dough twice to build extra strength.
-The first shaping is called a “preshape” and the second one is the “final shape.”
+In the morning, you’re going to shape the dough twice to build extra strength.
+The first shaping is called “pre-shape” and the second one is the “final shape.”

 Final Shape

-Using a bench scraper for guidance, flip the dough over and shape it again (a little bit tighter this time).
-Place into the lined bowl or proofing basket seam side up.
-Cover the dough with the cloth overhang.
+Using a bench knife for guidance, flip the dough over and shape it again (a little bit tighter this time).
+Place into a lined bowl of proofing basket seam side up.
+Cover the dough with the vloth overhang.

-Preshaping Bread Dough: Not every dough needs a preshape.
-However, wet doughs like this one benefit from the extra support to holds its shape.
-Otherwise it might spread out a bit.
+Tip: Pre-shaping Bread Dough: not every sourdough recipe needs it.
+High hydration doughs (like this one) benefit from the extra support to hold its shape.
+Otherwise, it might spread when baking.

-Using a bread lame or a small serrated knife score the dough at 12, 3, 6 and 9 o’clock, turning the parchment paper as you go.
-Alternatively, you can make one long slash down the center.
-Do whatever you feel comfortable with.
+Invert the dough onto a sheet of parchment paper.
+Flour the surface.
+Using a bread lame or small serrated knife, score the dough at 12, 3, 6 and 9 o’clock, turning the parchment paper as you go.
+Alternatively, make one long slash down the center- do whatever you feel comfortable with.
+Scoring takes practice.

-Because this dough is made with 20% whole wheat flour, the flavor is mild and nutty with a beautifully light texture.
-It’s perfect for those who want the taste of whole wheat without the heaviness.
+Because this dough is made with only 20% whole wheat flour, the taste is mild and nutty, with a light texture.

-For a heartier loaf, you can increase the whole wheat up to 30% with additional water (see recipe below).
-However, I think this particular recipe and method is the perfect starting point.
-Try it and see for yourself!
+For a heartier loaf, you can increase the whole wheat flour up to 30% with additional water (see recipe card below).
+However, the biggest mistake I see with bakers is attempting these higher %’s without understanding that it can cause extremely dense and heavy bread.
+Start small, practice, and work your way up.

 Sample Baking Schedule

-TIP: Whole wheat doughs tend to rise faster than white doughs, especially in warm weather.
-To avoid over proofed dough, I like to make this recipe in the afternoon (usually between 2-3 PM) when I know I’ll be home to incorporate the stretch and fold technique.
+Whole wheat doughs tend to rise faster than all-white doughs, especially in warm weather.
+To avoid over proofed dough, I like to make this recipe in the afternoon (usually between 2-3 PM), when i know I’ll be home to do the stretch and folds.
 The dough is shaped and baked the following morning.

 Light Whole Wheat Sourdough Bread